dotnet/csharplang/proposals/improved-interpolated-strings.md

 1. A method argument is converted as part of determining applicable function members (covered below), or
 2. Given an _interpolated\_string\_expression_ `S` being converted to type `T`, the following is true:
     * `T` is an _applicable\_interpolated\_string\_builder\_type_, and
-    * `T` has an accessible constructor that takes 2 int parameters with the names `baseLength` and `formatHoleCount`, in that order.
+    * `T` has an accessible static void-returning method `GetInterpolatedStringBuilder` that takes 2 int parameters and 1 out parameter of type `T`, in that order.

+We want to make `GetInterpolatedStringBuilder` a static method with an `out` parameter for 2 reasons:

+1. By making it a `static` method instead of a constructor, we allow the implementation to pool builders if it so decides to.
+If we limited the pattern to constructors, then the implementation would be required to always return new instances.
+2. By making the builder an `out` parameter we allow overloading of the `GetInterpolatedStringBuilder` method by builder type, which is useful for scenarios like the logger above, which could have `TraceLoggerParamsBuilder`/`DebugLoggerParamsBuilder`/`WarningLoggerParamsBuilder`/etc.

 #### Applicable function member adjustments